liferay/liferay-docs/develop/tutorials/articles/260-product-navigation/02-customizing-the-control-menu/01-customizing-the-control-menu.markdown

             return true;
         }

+### Defining Dependencies

-7. Define the dependencies for your Control Menu Entry.
-This should be completed in your build file (e.g., `build.grade` or `pom.xml`).
+Dependencies for your Control Menu Entry are defined in your build file (e.g., `build.grade` or `pom.xml`).
 For example, some popular dependencies (in Gradle format) are defined below:

         dependencies {
             compileOnly group: "com.liferay", name: "com.liferay.product.navigation.control.menu.api", version: "[VERSION]"